PRP/Stem Cell Therapy Post Procedure Care

 - Rest for the first 24–48 hours, but do not lie sedentary

-- Start Physical Therapy within 4-6 days
+- Start Physical Therapy within a week

+Removal time of Steri-strips: The strips should fall off within a week.
+If not, you can manually remove them 7 days after treatment.
 You will receive a prescription for Physical Therapy: This is to be started no later than 1 week post procedure.
 This helps your body adjust to the new procedure and provides the best outcome post injection.